-- proof of the resurrection of Christ (vv.
-1-11);
+- Proof of the resurrection of Christ (1 Cor.
+15:1-11);

-- the Lord’s resurrection as the guarantee of the coming general resurrection (vv.
-12-34);
+- The Lord’s resurrection as the guarantee of the coming general resurrection (1 Cor.
+15:12-34);

-- the nature of the resurrection (vv.
-35-49);
+- The nature of the resurrection (1 Cor.
+15:35-49);

-- the effects of the resurrection (vv.
-50-58).
+- The effects of the resurrection (1 Cor.
+15:50-58).

-Originally, the word had a military significance, meaning “to place or rank under”; then more generally it came to mean simply “subject to” or “subordinate to” someone.
+Originally, the word had a military significance, meaning “to place or rank under.”
+Then, more generally it came to mean simply “subject to” or “subordinate to” someone.

 In the verses presently under consideration, several points are stressed:

 First, it is affirmed that God subjected all things to Christ.
 The verb is in the aorist tense, referring to a definite point in the past.

-Elsewhere Paul writes that God raised Christ from the dead, and
+Elsewhere, Paul writes that God raised Christ from the dead, and

-made him to sit at his right hand in the heavenly places, far above all rule, and authority, and power, and dominion, and every name that is named, not only in this world, but also in that which is to come: and he put all things in subjection under his feet, and gave him to be head over all things to the church, which is his body, the fulness of him that filleth all in all (Ephesians 1:20-23).
+made him to sit at his right hand in the heavenly places, far above all rule, and authority, and power, and dominion, and every name that is named, not only in this world, but also in that which is to come: and he put all things in subjection under his feet, and gave him to be head over all things to the church, which is his body, the fullness of him that filleth all in all (Eph.
+1:20-23).